openstack-archive/surveil/doc/source/webui/directives/table.rst

 cell-status-host
 ****************
-Used only inside a status host object table.
-Print the hostName with a specific icon for his curent state
+Only used inside a status host object table.
+Prints the hostName with a specific icon for his curent state
 ::

   {